 How can a foreign financial company be visible online?

-Chinese market is extremely connected to the digital world, so it is impossible to think to present in such advanced and big market without a digital strategy.
+The Chinese market is extremely connected to the digital world, so it is impossible to think to present in such an advanced and big market without a digital strategy.
 A successful strategy must include many channels to be effective, but it is important to choose the right ones according to your company profile and budget.

 By the way, there are some digital platforms and online places any company in China cannot ignore.
 Generally speaking, the first investment in the digital eco-system a company must include are:

-- Doing SEO on Chinese search engines: we always suggest Baidu since it owns the 70% of market’s share
+- Doing SEO on Chinese search engines: we always suggest Baidu since it owns 70% of the market’s share

 - Have at least one social media account: there are an infinite number of social media in China and are becoming the most important place to build brand awareness and nurture your audience.